 Why you should study this course

-If you have a passion for writing, producing, presenting or digital and a nose for a story, this course will prepare you for a career in journalism and relates areas.
-We will provide many opportunities and benefits for you along the way:
+If you have a passion for writing, producing or presenting and a nose for a story, this course will prepare you for a career in journalism and related areas.
+We will provide opportunities and benefits for you along the way:

 - Coventry University has been ranked 2nd in the UK for Journalism, Publishing and Public Relations in the Guardian University Guide 2021.

 - We also encourage you to get outside the classroom - we’ve previously taken past students to Amsterdam and New York, where we’ve produced live content and visited world-famous media companies, as well as carrying out projects in Spain, London, Cardiff and Bristol (trips in the UK and abroad are subject to availability, meeting applicable VISA requirements and additional fees apply)2.